 When solving problems in Number Talks, the strategies, en route to the solution, are the focus of the discussion.
 However, not all problems posed during a Number Talk are created equal or solved the same way every time by every student.
 While I know the majority of students use a particular strategy for one reason or another, whether it be because of the numbers involved or maybe it is the only strategy they are comfortable using, I like to take time and make these choices explicit.
 I want the students to think about the numbers before just computing and become more metacognitive about their actions.

 Last week, the 5th grade teachers and I planned for a card sort to get at just this.
 The students have been adding decimals and using some great strategies, but we really wanted to hear about the choices they were making.
 With the help of the Making Number Talks Matter book, we chose problem types for students to think relationally between whole number and decimal operations.
-While there are no right or wrong answers, these are the cards developed by 5th grade teacher, Eric, and some strategies we thought went along with each.
-The expectation was not to have the students solving it the way we had listed, but to hear, and have other students hear, the choices being made.
+While there are no right or wrong answers, these are the problems we chose with strategies we thought went along with each.
+The expectation was not to have the students solving it the way we had listed, but to hear, and have other students hear the choices being made.

 We gave partners the cards, they sorted, and named the categories whatever they wanted: